Contraz/demosys-py/README.rst

 Audio Requirements:

-- As the current position in the music is what all draw timers are connected to, we need a library that can deliver this.
+- As the current position in the music is what all draw timers are based on, we need a library that can deliver very accurate value for this.
 - Efficient and accurate seeking + pause support
 - Some way to extract simple data from the music for visualisation